4 Billboard Analysis

 So, that makes this takeaway a bit more nuanced.
 Add it to your notebook:

-The Beatles have the most No. 1 hits on the Billboard Hot 100 charts with 19, but they also have a 20th top song -- "Get Back" -- that is a collaboration with Billy Preston.
-Most other artists with double-digit top hits aren't making new music, with the exception of Taylor Swift, who has 10.
+Data Takeaway: The Beatles have the most No. 1 hits on the Billboard Hot 100 charts with 19, but they also have a 20th top song -- "Get Back" -- that is a collaboration with Billy Preston.
+Most other artists with double-digit top hits aren't making new music, with the exception of Mariah Carey and Taylor Swift.

 4.9 Most No. 1 hits in last five years